- Module Code:

 - The student will understand the marriage law including nullity, divorce and post-divorce property settlement.
 The student will also understand how law treats those who are unmarried and those who are in registered civil partnerships;

-- The course aims to help the student to interrogate the concept of "family" from legal, religious and cultural perspectives.
+- The module aims to help the student to interrogate the concept of "family" from legal, religious and cultural perspectives.

 Method of assessment